Rapper Mystikal breaks silence on dropped rape charge

 “We never want to be a part of any process that has an innocent person tied up in the criminal justice process,” said Green.
 “I just want to say that there is a distinction between not guilty and innocent, and that also because the case is dismissed or a case is resolved in a fashion other than at trial, that it doesn’t necessarily mean that an incident did not happen.”

-But his ride at the top of the charts — and in life — came to a screeching halt in 2002 when he was charged with aggravated rape and extortion when his then-hairstylist — who he referred to as a “loved one” during this interview — said he forced her to perform sex acts on him and two bodyguards in retaliation for allegedly cashing $80,000 worth of unauthorized checks from his account.
+In 2002 he was charged with aggravated rape and extortion after his then-hairstylist — who he referred to as a “loved one” during the interview — said he forced her to perform sex acts on him and two bodyguards in retaliation for allegedly cashing $80,000 worth of unauthorized checks from his account.

 The acts were filmed and the video would seal his fate.
 Hoping to dodge the potential life sentence a rape charge can carry in Louisiana, Mystikal pleaded guilty in 2003 to sexual battery and served six years in prison.

-“I learned from the first situation," said Mystikal, a registered sex offender.

-“That crap is on my license,” he said.
-“I’m in a horrible fraternity!”

-Mystikal, whose birth name is Michael Lawrence Tyler, says his faith sustained him during his 18 months in a cell in the most recent case.
-He understands the public may not be forgiving.
+He said his faith sustained him during his 18 months behind bars in the most recent case.
+Mystikal, 50, understands the public may not be as forgiving.

-“I can’t do nothing about that, but I try to understand where they’re coming from,” said the 50-year-old of his critics.
+“I can’t do nothing about that, but I try to understand where they’re coming from,” he said of critics.
 “At this point in age, I’m just grateful to still be able to participate.
 At my concerts, man, I still (have a) packed house after all this time.
 It’s amazing.”

-With much of his prime sacrificed due to legal issues, Mystikal, who plans to start work on a live instrumentation project, says he’s learned from past mistakes and the lessons extend beyond music.

 He has received suggestions to have women he’s involved with sign non-disclosure agreements, but says he’d rather mature in his decision-making.